 The borough is booming with hotels.

 New hotels are sprouting just as fast as owners can fill them.
-According to this article in the NY Times, there were 47 Queens-based hotels in the planning or construction stage as of 2015, and that’s not even including the accommodations on Airbnb.
-As this is New York, a lot of the hotels offer unique experiences you can’t find elsewhere.
+According to this article in the NY Times, Queens tourism is on the rise and more tourists are booking hotels in the borough.
+As this is New York, a lot of the properties offer unique experiences you can’t find elsewhere.
 The Paper Factory Hotel is a property that’s been converted from, you guessed it, a paper factory, while the Z New York Hotel is well-known for its amazing rooftop view of the Manhattan skyline.

 Yes, the Chinatown in Flushing, Queens is better than the NYC neighborhood that’s just known as “Chinatown.”
 Aside from being one of the fastest growing Asian communities in the United States, it is chock-full of some of the best restaurants in NYC.
 White Bear (135-02 Roosevelt Ave) is the definition of a hole-in-the-wall hidden gem, and once you’ve eaten your fill, you can walk to the Flushing Mall and other nearby boutiques for Flushing-specific trinkets.
 Regardless of whether you want to explore Chinese, Korean, or a different Asian culture – you can find it in Flushing.

 One of the great things about visiting the borough is that you get to see how other NYC residents live.
 Not all of us New Yorkers live in Manhattan high-rises, and when you’re in Queens, you’ll realize that there’s a different kind of day-to-day living that you might not have seen elsewhere.
 Parts of the borough are more residential than Manhattan, but still have the culture and uniqueness of New York City.
 Even if you visit for just a day, Queens is totally worth the trip.